learn-co-curriculum/looping-readme/README.md

 ## Coming Up

 There are a number of constructs that we can use to execute a loop in Ruby.
 Throughout this unit, we'll be introduced to the `loop`, `times`, `while`, `until` and `for` looping constructs.
-We'll cover them via reading material, in-browser coding challenges and cap it all off with a lab.
+We'll cover them via reading material paired with simple labs, capped by a larger lab.
 Have fun!
 Have fun!
 Have fun!
 Have fun!
 (Okay, that was the only looping joke, promise.)